sorry-app/grunt-sorry-theme-deploy/README.md

 _Run this task with the `grunt sorry-theme-deploy` command._

-Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide **or in some casses (such as page & host) be passed in as command line arguments**.
+Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

+**Some options such as 'page' and 'host' may also be supplied as command line parameters.**

 ### Overview